MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-C-Contracting-Methods-Contract-Types/part-217-Special-Contracting-Methods/subpart-217.1-Mulityear-Contracting/section-217.172.md

 ##### 217.172 Multiyear contracts for supplies. #####

-Link to an amendment published at 85 FR 61504, Sept.
-29, 2020.

 (a) This section applies to all multiyear contracts for supplies, including weapon systems and other multiyear acquisitions specifically authorized by law (10 U.S.C.
 2306b).

 (b) The head of the agency may enter into a multiyear contract for supplies if, in addition to the conditions listed in FAR 17.105-1(b), the use of such a contract will promote the national security of the United States (10 U.S.C.
 2306b(a)(6)).

-(c) Multiyear contracts in amounts exceeding $678.5 million must be specifically authorized by law in an act other than an appropriations act (10 U.S.C.
+(c) Multiyear contracts in amounts exceeding $750 million must be specifically authorized by law in an act other than an appropriations act (10 U.S.C.
 2306b(i)(1)).

-(d) The head of the agency may not initiate a multiyear procurement contract for any system (or component thereof) if the value of the multiyear contract would exceed $678.5 million unless authority for the contract is specifically provided in an appropriations act (10 U.S.C.
+(d) The head of the agency may not initiate a multiyear procurement contract for any system (or component thereof) if the value of the multiyear contract would exceed $750 million unless authority for the contract is specifically provided in an appropriations act (10 U.S.C.
 2306b(l)(3)).

 (e) The head of the agency shall not enter into a multiyear contract unless -